JackTheRedCreeper/website/_posts/2019-12-06-TTRPG-Mine-Combat.md

 tags: [creation]
 ---

 In the Play-By-Post Starfinder game I'm running, the party has headed into a mine that is under attack by pirates.
 They have received word of a cave-in, and the miners can't help because of the hostile pirates.
+This post details the creation of such encounter.

 <label>There are some points to think about and go through first:</label>
 <ol>